 - A house for a menu or home screen

-- A question mark to indicate a place where learners can get help or more information
+- A question mark to indicate where learners can get help

 - A folder or document for additional resources associated with the course

-Whether you’re using icons as buttons or to illustrate ideas, make sure the icon’s meaning is clear and cannot be misinterpreted.
-If the icon is ambiguous, it can actually make things more confusing for your learners, instead of less.
-And when in doubt, spell it out instead of choosing an icon.
-Which brings us to our next asset type ...
+Whether you’re using icons as buttons or to illustrate ideas, make sure the icon’s meaning is clear and easy to interpret.
+If the icon is ambiguous, it can make things more confusing for your learners instead of less.
+And when in doubt, spell it out instead of (or in addition to) choosing an icon.
+This brings us to our next asset type.

-Sometimes you need to create a button for which there is no obvious icon.
-For example, a Try Again button at the end of a quiz.
-Rather than using a cryptic icon and confusing your learners, why not use a button with text so your learners know exactly what the button’s purpose is?
+Sometimes you need to create a button for which there is no obvious icon, for example, a Try Again button at the end of a quiz.
+Rather than using an unfamiliar icon and confusing your learners, use a button with text so your learners know exactly what the button’s purpose is.

-Text buttons comes in all different shapes and sizes; for example:
+Text buttons come in all different shapes and sizes; for example:

 - Rectangles (with square or rounded edges)